 The Ohio Elderly Services Program, also referred to as ESP, provides in-home services for seniors to assist them in living independently in their own homes (and potentially adult foster care homes), rather than require nursing home placement.

 Examples of services provided include assistance with Activities of Daily Living (ADLs), such as bathing, grooming and dressing, and homemaker tasks, such as shopping for essentials, dusting and other light housekeeping.
 Other services may include adult day care, respite care, meal delivery and more.

-There is some room for consumer direction of care services within the program, as clients are able to choose the provider organization that will provide their services.
-Care recipients are also able to hire their own caregiver who can be paid to provide certain types of care and services through ESP.
+There is some room for consumer direction of care services within the program, as clients are able to choose the provider for the needed services.
+Care recipients are also able to hire their own caregiver, who can be paid to provide certain types of care and services through ESP.
 This can be a friend or family member.
 However, spouses and those who have power of attorney cannot be paid to provide care.

 The Elderly Services Program is administered by Ohio’s Council on Aging (COA), the Area Agency on Aging for Southwestern Ohio, and is funded through county tax property levies.

 - Residency – Applicants must be residents of one of the four counties: Butler, Clinton, Hamilton, or Warren.

 - Age – For Butler and Clinton counties, residents must be 65 years of age or older.
 In Hamilton (including Cincinnati) and Warren counties, residents must be 60 years of age or older.

 - Functional Need – Applicants must demonstrate a need for assistance with daily activities, such as mobility, toiletry, dressing, eating, and hygiene.
 The level of care needed may vary by county.
 Eligibility for the program is determined through an in-home assessment.

 Income is not considered when determining if a senior is eligible for the program.
 However, a copay may be required depending on income and assets.
 A sliding scale is used to set the copay amount.